ShiLab-Bioinformatics/ShiLab-Bioinformatics.github.io/Microbiology-tools-and-DB/README.md

   [Create an M3 account](https://hpc.erc.monash.edu.au/karaage/aafbootstrap).
 You need to login using your Monash account.

+You will be required to select a username in the M3 computer and create a password for it.
+You need to keep this info for

 More details are provided on [the M3 users manual](https://docs.massive.org.au/M3/requesting-an-account.html).

 2.Create a new M3 project